ZhengrongYue/ZhengrongYue/README.md

 💼 Experiences
 - [2024-Now]💪 I‘m pursuing a Ph.D. at Shanghai Jiao Tong University and Shanghai AI Lab, advised by Prof. <a href='https://scholar.google.com/citations?user=hD948dkAAAAJ'>Yali Wang</a>.
-I have been a Research Intern at Samsung and SIAT.
+I have been a Research Intern at Samsung, Huawei and SIAT.
 Now I'm working at Shanghai AI Lab.
 - [2020-2024]🎉 I obtained my Bachelor’s degree in Computer Science and Technology from China University of Mining and Technology (Beijing).